tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/filtering-and-selection/dedupeConsecutive.md

 linkTitle: "dedupeConsecutive()"
 show_in_table: true
 category: Filtering and Selection
-description: Remove consecutive duplicate elements from a stream where equality is measured by `Object::equals()`
+description: Remove consecutive duplicate elements from a stream where equality is measured by `Object::equals()`.
 ---